egumasa/engagement-annotation-project/docs/1_Clause/MAIN.md

 In webanno, you will annotate the clause in the following manner:
 ![Figure_Coordinated](../figures/Coord_clauses1.png)

+## Coordinated verb phrases – treated as a single MAIN clause

 {: .caution}
 >When the scope of the coordination is verb phrases—that is, not explicit subject is introducted in the second or later coordinated elements, we will still treat them in a single `MAIN` clause.